iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/hierarchy-panel.md

 ### Moving objects in the hierarchy panel:

-Objects can be [moved](../machines/selecting-and-moving-objects.md#selecting-objects-via-the-hierarchy-panel) in the hierarchy with drag and drop.
+Objects can be [moved](../machines/selecting-and-moving-objects.md#selecting-objects-via-the-hierarchy-panel) in the hierarchy via drag and drop.
 A white frame will indicate where the object will go.
 Drop an object onto another one, to group it together with the target.
 ![](../../../.gitbook/assets/Hierarchy_move.jpg)

-## Lock/unlock objects
+## Lock/Unlock objects

 To prevent objects from being [selected and moved](../machines/selecting-and-moving-objects.md#selecting-objects-in-the-2d--and-3d-panel) in the [2D](the-2d-panel.md) and [3D view](the-3d-panel.md) and  press the <img src="../../../.gitbook/assets/Hierarchy_lock.jpg" alt="" data-size="line"> **Lock/Unlock Machine** button.